Print3M/securitree/_md/windows-security/reconnaissance/active-directory/index.md

 Click `Upload Data` button and select `.zip` file with the collected data.

+If your project is not empty you have to clear the database:

+1. Go to neo4j GUI: `http://localhost:7474/browser/`
+2. Execute command: `MATCH (n) DETACH DELETE n`

 > **IMPORTANT**: When you use collectors pay special attention to run all data collection methods!

 ## SharpHound